 During term time, the DSL and/or a DDSL is always available during school hours for staff to discuss any safeguarding concerns.
+The D/DSL provides feedback to any staff who share concerns, and this is recorded on CPOMS.

 The voice of the child is central to our safeguarding practice and pupils are encouraged to express and have their views given due weight in all matters affecting them.